Ricks-Lab/gpu-utils/README.md

 parameters to be written to the GPU.
 The default behavior is to only write changes.

 ## New in Development on Master  -  v3.1.0
+* Fixed CRITICAL issue where Zero fan speed could be written when invalid fan speed was read from the GPU.
 * Fixed issue in reading pciid file in Gentoo (@CH3CN).
 * Modified setup to indicate minimum instead of absolute package versions (@smoe).
 * Modified venv requirements to include min/max package versions for major packages.